yana12333/Portfolio/Python-Simulation/README.md

 # Basteball Simulation 🏀

 ## Description
 This Python program simulates the motion of a bouncing ball under gravity.
+In addition to the basic physics simulation, the program includes a basketball hoop, and it counts the number of times the ball goes through the hoop.
 The application was developed as part of a coursework project to practice physics modeling and programming concepts.

 ---